Share:

 Wear insoles with your heels

-If your heels can accommodate them, wear Superfeet insoles for added comfort and support.
+If your heels can accommodate them, then products like Superfeet insoles for added comfort and support.

 Ensure a proper fit